kobolabs/epub-spec/README.md

 **Desktop**

 1. Open the Kobo Desktop app.
 2. Make sure you have [Adobe Digital Editions](http://www.adobe.com/ca/products/digital-editions/download.html) installed.
+If you do not wish to install ADE you can skip this step by creating a folder named "My Digital Editions" in your "My Documents" folder.
 3. Select the Library tab in Kobo Desktop and press CTRL+Shift+S on Windows or ⌘+SHIFT+S on a Mac.
-This will display any files in the “My Digital Editions” folder on your computer with the extension .kepub.epub or .fxl.kepub.epub
+This will display any files in the “My Digital Editions” folder on your computer with the extension .epub

 **Android**